© Fotos & Words by Steve Drury

 That elusive Radio One Session for John Peel was the recognition that bands desired, and then sometimes collapsed like a black hole afterwards.
 This seal of approval from The Master was essential, not only did it give you credibility, it also served as a trampoline to greater things (if you were lucky).

 So what happened?
 Why no session?
-Even though Peel was enthusiastic about the band and also played the test pressing of ‘The Spider’ single on his
+Even though Peel was enthusiastic about the band and even played the test pressing of ‘The Spider’ single on his

 Show a week before its release, we just didn’t get that final . . . ‘nod’.
 With hindsight it's still guess work worthy of Sherlock, but I believe it was a combination of several factors;